mm80843/T3.5/docs/Benef/PBN__Benef_1141.md

 # __Access to expert knowledge without the need for direct consultation__

-## Name of the Benefit

-Users can conduct analysis/diagnosis like an expert with the help of the expert system, reducing the need for direct consultation with experts.

 ## Description of Benefits pertaining to Beneficiaries

 * [Convenience for users, cost-saving for individuals and healthcare systems, increased demand for the mobile application.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1274.md)